Symbol for The Award for Outstanding Research in Veterinary Medicine, SLU & Agria.

 Criteria

-The Award for Outstanding Research in Veterinary Medicine is awarded for exceptional research contributions to veterinary medicine, conducted in the Nordic countries.
-Veterinary medical research refers to basic and applied research in the veterinary sciences including preclinical, paraclinical and clinical scientific subjects, particularly those related to animal health and welfare that have had a positive impact in the field.
+The Award for Outstanding Research in Veterinary Medicine recognises exceptional research contributions to veterinary medicine conducted in the Nordic countries.
+Veterinary medical research includes both basic and applied research in the veterinary sciences, encompassing preclinical, paraclinical and clinical subjects, particularly those related to animal health and welfare that have had a positive impact.

-These efforts involve forward-thinking scientific research that has contributed to improving the welfare of companion animals, horses or livestock in the Nordic countries.
-They may involve research breakthroughs or lifetime achievements that have had a major impact on animal health or welfare and benefitted many animals.
-Research on disease prevention is particularly welcome.
+These efforts involve forward-thinking scientific research that has contributed to improving the welfare of companion animals, horses, or livestock in the Nordic countries.
+They may include research breakthroughs or lifetime achievements that have had a major impact on animal health or welfare and have benefited many animals.
+Research into disease prevention is particularly encouraged.

 Upon request, the nominee must be able to certify that no unnecessary research on live animals was performed in their research efforts.
 Any necessary animal studies must have complied with the relevant regulations and legislation.